Changhong Zhao, PhD, Assistant Professor

 Research projects

-RGC General Research Fund: Joint optimization of distribution network topology and nonlinear power flow, 1/2025 - 12/2027.
+Joint optimization of distribution network topology and nonlinear power flow.

-RGC General Research Fund: Optimizing fast frequency response of distributed energy resources under distribution network constraints, 1/2023 - 12/2025.
+Optimizing fast frequency response of distributed energy resources.

-RGC Early Career Award: Optimizing multiphase power flow via exact convex relaxation and distributed feedback design, 1/2021 - 12/2023.
+Optimizing three-phase power flow via convex relaxation and distributed feedback.